awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.DB2.md

 To enable ongoing replication, also called change data capture \(CDC\), do the following:
 + Set the database to be recoverable, which AWS DMS requires to capture changes\.
 A database is recoverable if either or both of the database configuration parameters LOGARCHMETH1 and LOGARCHMETH2 are set to ON\.
++ Ensure that the DB2 transaction logs are available, with a sufficient retention period to be processed by AWS DMS\.
-+ Grant the user account the following permissions:
++ DB2 requires SYSADM or DBADM authorization to extract transaction log records\.
+Grant the user account the following permissions:

   SYSADM or DBADM